 But she can’t find one, and even if she did, she thinks he wouldn’t be interested “if he happens to be free I bet he wouldn’t fancy me”.

-Lyrically, it’s very dated.
-The idea of a desperate gold-digger woman who needs a rich man’s wealth insulting to women and wholly inappropriate.
+Lyrically, it’s a touch outdated.
+The idea of a desperate gold-digger woman who needs a rich man’s wealth is insulting to women and a bit ‘meh’.

 “Material Girl” by Madonna